syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

     application.DefaultVersion = ExcelVersion.Excel2016;
     IWorkbook workbook = application.Workbooks.Open("sample.xlsx");
     IWorksheet worksheet = workbook.Worksheets[0];

     //Event to choose an action while exporting data from Excel to data table. worksheet.ExportDataTableEvent += ExportDataTable_EventAction();

     //Read data from the worksheet and Export to the DataTable DataTable customersTable = worksheet.ExportDataTable(worksheet.UsedRange, ExcelExportDataTableOptions.ColumnNames);

-    //Binding exported DataTable to data grid, likewise it can binded to any
+    //Binding the exported data table to a data grid.
+It can be bound to any control that supports the data table.
-    //user interface control which supports binding
     DataGrid dataGrid = new DataGrid();
     dataGrid.DataSource = customersTable;
     workbook.SaveAs("ExportToGrid.xlsx");